 Good Sign: The furnace repair contractor you’re considering has a wealth of testimonials and reviews available online – bonus points if they come from multiple sources.
-Their website is badged with Better Business Bureau, NACE, and industry certifications and badges, and they don’t hesitate if you ask to see documentation.
+Their website is badged with Better Business Bureau, NACE, and industry certifications and badges, and they don’t hesitate if you ask to see the documentation.

 Red Flag: The only available reviews are on their website, or they have problematic reviews elsewhere.
 They don’t display badges or certifications or are circumspect if you inquire about their licensing and insurance proof.
 (Hint: You Definitely Should.)

 - Paperwork.
 This ties into reputation but deserves to be discussed on its own.
 Each state has varying laws governing contractors, but Texas doesn’t play games with your safety.
-They require every contractor to have a license, and to register with the state – and to carry liability insurance.
+They require every contractor to have a license, and to register with the state – and carry liability insurance.

 Good Sign: They do all of this, without question, and are ready and willing to prove it.
 Their insurance covers not only them but also any incidental damage that might occur on the job.
 Accidents can happen, but a good contractor makes sure his customers don’t suffer if they do.

 Red Flag: The contractor doesn’t have the required 48 months of experience and can’t prove they’re licensed by the Lone Star State.
 You should also be concerned if the contractor doesn’t carry up-to-date insurance, or if their insurance doesn’t cover liability in case of damage to your home.